 On To Siguatepeque

-Out of San Pedro Sula, we traveled for 2.5 hours to Siguatepeque which would be our home base for the next four days.
+Out of San Pedro Sula, we traveled for 2.5 hours in bus to Siguatepeque which would be our home base for the next four days, find out in phoenix charter bus rental near by.
 Surrounded by mountains and lots of coffee fields, Siguatepeque is mostly an agricultural town, yet it is home to a population of 75,000 working class individuals and exhibits a vibrant vibe and feel.
 We visited about 20 farms with a few notable ones such as El Socorro de La Penita and La Germenia Village.
 We loved this coffee so much when we cupped it, we bought up all they had!
 The coffee is shade grown, wet milled and dried on patios.
 The cup has an orange citrus sweetness, good buttery body and nice snap in the finish.
 It will be arriving to us in June.
 Stay Tuned!

 Visible Presence of Coffee Leaf Rust